ibexa/documentation-developer/docs/api/public_php_api_managing_content.md

 ### Adding a new Location to a Content item

-Every published Content item must be assigned at least one Location.
+Every published Content item must have at least one Location.
 One Content item can have more that one Location, which means it is presented in more than one place in the content tree.